 Whitecroft to Parkend

-Additional tree survey on the Ancient woodland section has been requested.
 CL and JG have been liaising closely with Forestry England representatives for that beat TS and Dave Sykes (DS)

 CL and JG had walked through the section from Whitecroft to Parkend on the previous Monday.
 CL shared a detailed map and up to date photographs of the current condition of the woodland following extensive but now complete tree thinning.
 In one section where extensive felling had taken place the route will follow a minor drift to the east to follow the line of felled trees.
-She stressed there would be no new tree felling on that whole section apart from two small and scrubby hazels and alder near the Fountain.
+She stressed there would be no new tree felling on that whole section.

+.
 Construction would be by ‘ Tree Cell ‘ method which is a sort of waffle construction filled with stones of the same size which water and air can pass and tree roots are able to breathe.

 TS said Parkhill felling has completed.
 Her colleague DS said that the area by the Telephone exchange in Whitecroft was not his patch.
 Both TS and DS will walk the route again but so many trees have been felled and a large number fallen in recent strong winds.

 CL showed photographs of where the large logging vehicles have been in the ancient woodland and it clearly showed there was very little or no underplanting so suggested the route would be slightly amended to follow the logging route.
 She showed a photo of extensive boar digging also.
-All of the trees are a minimum of 9 mts apart so this would not be a problem as no felling needed to create route.
+The thinning has left plenty of space for the route without additional felling, and the wide spacing of the trees means that route construction should not cause damage.
 Near the Fountain a new bridge will be needed and gabions would be used in the construction.
-Full construction details would be drawn up and submitted to the case officer TP Here 1 hazel stalk and 2 small and sorry aspens would be needed to be removed.
+Full construction details would be drawn up, and an additional tree survey for the bridge location, as requested, and submitted to the case officer TP Here 1 hazel stalk and 2 small and sorry aspens would be needed to be removed.

-She asked if a letter from DS could be provided saying that no tree felling would be needed.
+She asked if a letter from DS could be provided saying that He had walked the route through Norchard Wood, and was content that once the planned Forestry thinning had taken place no tree felling would be needed for the route.

 Whitecroft to Lydney

-Some felling needed at the Leat.
+Some felling needed at the Leat – already recorded in the arboricultural report, which will be amended as requested.

-Other items need clarifying but GW content with the calculations

-CL asked if project ecologist and batman can have a meeting about surveys.
+Greenways will provide a clearer explanation of the areas involved, but they are content with their calculations.

+CL asked if Tony Pope could arrange a meeting with Alastair Chapman and Greenways, the project ecologist and batman to discuss his interim report and check that what we plan is what is needed.

 TS spoke about a survey needed on great crested newts. .
 None were found at Whitemead.

-CL – nearly £6,000 had been spent on dormouse surveys and none found.

-CL spoke of a figure of £50,000 could be needed for the newt survey which would be done by Nature Space – a recognised body in Glos.
-He had no idea how long it might take.
+CL said that a quote of £50,000 had already been obtained for a District Newt Licence.
+A direct licence might – or might not – be cheaper, but would certainly involve more time and effort

 She said the FODDC want to see justification for why we want to take the route through ancient woodland.
 It all needs to be taken up a scale and asked if anyone had or whether anyone know who could help and had a Sustainability background.
 The person must be qualified in such matters.